psam21/cb/docs/critical-guidelines.md

 **Before writing ANY new code:**

-1. Search for existing implementations
+1. Search with full depth for existing implementations
 2. Check GenericEventService for event creation
-3. Check if shop does something similar
+3. Check if shop or heritage does something similar
 4. Reuse > Refactor > Create new

 **The question: "Does this already exist?" is MANDATORY.**